-• MALARIAL PARASITES MICROSCOPIC (MP) In Jaipur
+• MALARIAL PARASITES MICROSCOPIC In Jaipur

-• Overview
+• 4.3/5

 This test is done to identify the presence of malarial parasites in the blood.
 Malaria is an infectious disease which is caused by species of Plasmodium parasite.
 It is transmitted through the bite of an infected mosquito.
 The species which cause malaria in humans include P. Vivax, P. malariae, P. ovale, and P. falciparum.
 This test is advised if you experience any signs and symptoms of malaria like shaking chills, fever, headache, and profuse sweating.
 The malarial parasite can be identified by examining a blood smear slide under the microscope.
 A positive result indicates the presence of the malarial parasite while a negative result indicates no malarial parasite.